Sage SALT R8 Review - The Best All-Around Saltwater Fly Rod

 *Note that between 12-15wt there is nothing, unlike the Salt HD which used to come in a 13wt.
 So for this size range it's just the Scott Sector 13wt (very nice) or the Sage Maverick 14wt (Really a steal at that price point).

 So, the Salt R8 rods are fantastic.
 What about the competitors?
 Not that many $1,000+ saltwater-specific fly rods even exist anyway.
-Basically just Sage, Scott, G. Loomis, and Thomas & Thomas make serious saltwater fly rods at this level.
-Winston makes a saltwater rod but you likely never heard about it (I have one, they are nice but I don't use it much).
-Hardy and Orvis are well-known brands but they have their rods made by third parties.
-Technically they do offer saltwater rods even if they don't actually manufacture them in-house (doesn't mean they aren't good rods, and plenty of people like them).
+Mainly the new Orvis Helios which has impressive performance to rival the Salt R8.
+Winston, Thomas & Thomas (T&T), Scott, and G. Loomis all make serious saltwater fly rods at this level.
+Winston makes the new Air 2 MAX which is incredible.
 There are a few smaller brands but these are all the main ones.
 This new Salt R8 rod replaced the Sage Salt HD and sits above the Sage Maverick (which is only $650 so I don't consider rods in different price points to be competitors).
 Scott makes the Sector and the new Wave (at $675 the Wave competes with the Sage Maverick not the Salt R8).
 Thomas & Thomas makes the excellent Sextant series, another of my favorites.
 G. Loomis makes both the NRX+S (Saltwater-specific) and the Asquith (over $1,300 which is a bit crazy) and that's about it.
 That's all the major high-end saltwater-specific fly rods out there.
 Sage is always reliable and offers one of the most versatile and powerful fly rods on the market.
 The new Salt R8 is definitely in my list of top fly rods ever, since my second or third cast.
 Purists for Bonefish should seriously consider this or the Scott Sector.
 T&T wins on looks and is very close in performance too.
 I own all three, and I could use anything, so I hope that answers that.
 Other fly rods are very good, these are just even better.

 Have questions about this new rod, or any other rod, or fly line?
 Call me: 941-483-6847 or if you prefer to email: info@saltflypro.com